This article has been reviewed by tax expert Erica Gellerman, CPA.

-Sales tax is neither sexy nor scintillating.
+Sales tax isn’t the most scintillating topic.
 In fact, most of us only think about sales tax in depth when we’re setting up our retail businesses or when something has gone wrong in the process.

 When you get the stressful and unwelcome realization that you have a sales tax issue, you might feel like you’re completely alone in your troubles.
 That’s false, though.
 The truth is that millions of small businesses face similar sales tax issues every year.
 If you have a problem, someone else has probably also had that problem and figured out the solution.